Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 1963.
 It was built from plans originally laid out by Thomas Jefferson

-individual rooms which represent the governors who lived there.
-Read
+house museum with rooms representing the governors who lived

-the plaque by the door and then visit the museum.
-The LASC Planetarium
+there.
+Read the plaque by the door and then visit the museum.

 13. Under which governor was the mansion built?